Dekameron55/RC_tooth/README.md

 The application can control the LED matrix brightness, color and intensity.
 The application can set also custom animations.
-The application can also display debug information in a scrollbar for additional information while debugging.
+The application can also display and send debug information in a scrollbar for additional information while debugging.
 Screenshot of the application below.
 <img src="https://github.com/Dekameron55/RC_tooth/blob/main/Photo2.png" width=30% height=30%>